KaisenAmin/c_std/crypto/README.md

 **Purpose**: This function prints cryptographic hash data as a hexadecimal string.

 **Parameters**:
   - `hash`: A pointer to the byte array containing the hash data.
   - `length`: The number of bytes in the hash data.

-**Details**:
+**Return Value**: None.

-- The function converts each byte of the hash into two hexadecimal characters and prints the result.
-- If the `hash` parameter is `NULL`, it logs an error message and prints "No hash data to print."
+**Usage Case**: Use to quickly dump a digest to stdout during development or debugging.
+The function converts each byte of the hash into two hexadecimal characters and prints the result.
+If the `hash` parameter is `NULL`, it logs an error message and prints "No hash data to print."

 ### `void* crypto_des_encrypt(const uint8_t* plaintext, size_t len, const uint8_t* key, const uint8_t* iv, CryptoMode mode, size_t* out_len)`
 **Purpose**: Encrypts the given plaintext using the DES (Data Encryption Standard) algorithm in various modes (ECB, CBC, CFB, OFB).

 **Parameters**:
   - `plaintext`: A pointer to the plaintext data that needs to be encrypted.
   - `len`: The length of the plaintext data in bytes.
   - `key`: A pointer to the encryption key (must be 8 bytes for DES).
   - `iv`: A pointer to the initialization vector (IV) for modes that require it (CBC, CFB, OFB).
 If `NULL`, an IV of all zeros is used.
   - `mode`: The mode of operation for DES (e.g., `CRYPTO_MODE_ECB`, `CRYPTO_MODE_CBC`).
   - `out_len`: A pointer to a variable that will store the length of the encrypted data.

-**Returns**: A pointer to the encrypted data (ciphertext) or `NULL` if an error occurs.
+**Return Value**: A pointer to the encrypted data (ciphertext) or `NULL` if an error occurs.
 The caller is responsible for freeing the memory allocated for the ciphertext.

-**Details**:
-- The plaintext is padded to ensure its length is a multiple of the DES block size (8 bytes).
-- The function uses DES encryption based on the mode of operation specified.
-  - ECB (Electronic Codebook)
-  - CBC (Cipher Block Chaining)
-  - CFB (Cipher Feedback)
-  - OFB (Output Feedback)
-- Error handling ensures that null inputs for critical parameters (e.g., `plaintext`, `key`, `out_len`) lead to early returns with error messages logged.
-- Memory is allocated for the padded plaintext and ciphertext, which must be freed by the caller.
+**Usage Case**: Use to encrypt data with DES in one of four modes (ECB, CBC, CFB, OFB).
+The plaintext is padded to ensure its length is a multiple of the DES block size (8 bytes).
+Error handling ensures that null inputs for critical parameters (e.g., `plaintext`, `key`, `out_len`) lead to early returns with error messages logged.
+Memory is allocated for the padded plaintext and ciphertext, which must be freed by the caller.

 ---